madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 ![Image from images folder](~@source/images/pipelines/kfp_new_exp.png)

-Also, if you notice any issues with login to Kubeflow Dashboard due to errors in the cluster like JWKS key missing / invalid headers etc, please do a rolling restart of the pods with the below commands - It works for me !
+Also, if you notice any issues with login to Kubeflow Dashboard due to errors in the cluster like JWKS key missing / invalid headers/OPENSSL_internal:CERTIFICATE_VERIFY_FAILED etc, please do a rolling restart of the pods with the below commands - It works for me !

 ```
 kubectl -n knative-serving rollout restart deploy